 Step 0: Speak with a local attorney.

 As we noted above, a small business license is essentially a document, issued by your local government, that proves your business is compliant with all relevant local, state, and federal laws.

 For example, if you run a bar you’ll have to follow laws in all three of these areas, since alcohol is regulated on the local, state, and federal levels.

 On the other hand, barbers may only have to remain compliant with state licensing laws and certain local zoning regulations.

-Since your business may have to wrangle with three different legal frameworks, it’s often beneficial to at least chat with a small business attorney about your licensing requirements.
+Since your business may have to wrangle with several different legal frameworks, it’s often beneficial to at least chat with a small business attorney about your licensing requirements.

 Doing so can help ensure your business remains compliant with all relevant laws.